Coffee Drink

 Method

-- Prepare a cafecito by whipping sugar with the first drops of espresso and combining with the rest of the shot (see previous recipe).
+- Prepare a cafecito base by whipping sugar with the first drops of espresso, then combining it with the rest of the shot.

 - Heat milk to 60-65 °C until steamed with a light froth.
 Evaporated milk is traditional for richer flavor.